 The first national conference in 2010 was hosted by the Education Justice Project at the University of Illinois, Urbana-Champaign.
 About 75 people attended the 2.5-day gathering.
 Year after year, the conference grew in both attendance and the types and number of events and sessions it offered.
 By 2016, almost 300 people registered for the conference and by 2019 that number grew to more than 500 people representing more than 350 organizations, including higher education in prison programs, colleges/universities, community-based partners, media outlets and philanthropic foundations.
 The Alliance started hosting the conference in 2017, which was the 7th annual NCHEP.
-When available, archives from each event are available below.
+When available, media archives from each event are available below.

 “It's an amazing space.
 I am completely inspired by people's passion for the work and people's interest in engaging and learning.
 It's so clear that there's already so much expertise and work that has been done, but there's also new ways to work and new ways of thinking happening here.
 There are other conferences that might be just folks that only want to get their point across and have their way be seen.
 It seems like people here are really committed to learning with each other.”